gxxcastillo/annualreport-2011/readme.md

 [Backbone](http://documentcloud.github.com/backbone/) is a light mvc framework; more than enough to suit our needs.

-## Script Loading / Client side dependancy management
+## Script Loading / Client-side dependancy management

 [RequireJs](http://requirejs.org/) We run this on the client, as well as on the server.

-## Client side Feature detection
+## Client-side Feature detection

 [Modernizr](http://modernizr.com) We use a very minimal subset of the full libary.